 By having pets who visit us in the hospice, we can help raise awareness of the benefits of having, working with and being around animals and them, whilst promoting responsible ownership and the therapeutic value of working and assistance companion animals.
 One cat Leo, who works as a PAT cat, has been coming to the hospice on a regular basis.
 When he visits he gets the chance to meet the children who are staying and enjoys cuddles, strokes and the chance to relax with them.

 Leo the PAT cat

 Leo is a 14-year-old spotted Bengal cat and is owned by Ellie and Max (mother and son).
 He is a fully assessed PAT (Pets as Therapy) cat who is brought in to the hospice to meet the children and their families.
 Being a Pets As Therapy cat is not for every feline as it is usually in their nature to take their time to approach people.
 To qualify for the role, cats must have a suitable temperament for being around a variety of people and take an assessment test with the PAT charity.
 Leo the cat passed his assessment with flying colours as he is a very calm, happy and relaxed family pet, who loves being with people.

-On a recent visit to Helen & Douglas House, Leo the cat met Jasper, who is 13 and has been coming for regular stays at the hospice for three years.
+On a recent visit to Helen & Douglas House, Leo the cat met Jasper, who has been coming for regular stays at the hospice for three years.
 Jasper said, ‘meeting Leo was really good.
 He made me feel calm and relaxed and he even autographed my diary by dipping his paw in paint’.
 Leo clearly enjoyed his visit, remaining calm and relaxed throughout and, as a reward for being so good, he was treated to a delicious chicken dinner.

 Animals in a clinical environment